 Unwarranted allegorical interpretation forsakes reason and feeds on wishful thinking, whimsy and bias.
 It invites wholesale eisegesis, the reading into a passage one's own fancies, presuppositions, biases and agendas.
 It can open the door to doctrines of demons, as it most certainly has (See 1 Timothy 4:1)!
 Literal interpretation, on the other hand, demands exegesis, the drawing out of a passage that which logic demands is already in it, and nothing else.
 During the time of Luther, the Protestant Church formulated this very valuable rule: "Do not carry a meaning into [the Scriptures], but draw it out of [the Scriptures]."

-The objections presented here are representative of others and are limited to the issue of the literality of the Millennium.
+The objections presented here are limited to the issue of the literality of the Millennium, but are representative of others, as well.

 Objection: In Luke 17:21, Jesus said, the kingdom of God is within you (KJV) or in your midst (NASB).
 The Kingdom, then, is not an earthly kingdom with a physical King sitting on a physical throne.